20revsined/aisecurity/INSTALL.md

 4. `mysql-connector-python`, `pymysql`, and MySQL Community Server must be downloaded (see https://dev.mysql.com/downloads/mysql/) in order to use MySQL logging functions.

+5. `tensorflow>1.8, <2.0` must also be installed.
+It's not included in the requirements because of platform-specific version requirements.

 ## Installation

-Note that TensorFlow 2.0 is not yet supported
+Note that TensorFlow 2.0 is not yet supported, as `mtcnn` is not compatible with it.

 Keras version: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@keras"`

 TF-TRT version: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@tf-trt"`

+Pure TensorRT version [__unstable__]: `python3 -m pip install "git+https://github.com/orangese/aisecurity.git@tensorrt"`

 After installing, you might want to change the key location settings in `config.json`, which is installed with the `aisecurity` package.